APTA Logo

 About Platform Tennis

 Platform Tennis is an American racquet sport enjoyed by thousands of people of all ages.
 It is the only racquet sport that players can enjoy outdoors in cold weather.
-This unique appeal attracts people who desire fresh air, competition, and social engagement - all on a chilly winter's night.
+This unique appeal attracts people who desire fresh air, competition, and social engagement - all on a chilly winter's day or night.

 The sport is played at private clubs, public facilities, and in backyards at both highly competitive and purely recreational levels.
 Because it is easy to learn, it is enjoyed by players as young as eight and as old as old bones allow.